Global Entry: 2020 suspension of New York state residents

 New York's immigrant sanctuary "Green Light Law", enacted in 2020, prohibited its state DMV from sharing criminal records with the federal Customs and Border Protection (CBP) or Immigration and Customs Enforcement (ICE) without a court order.
-New York provides driver's licenses to undocumented immigrants, as over a dozen other states also do, though none of those other states placed as tight restrictions on the federal government's access to DMV records.
+New York provides driver's licenses to undocumented immigrants, as do over a dozen other states, though none of those other states placed as tight restrictions on the federal government's access to DMV records.

 In response to this, on February 6, 2020, the Department of Homeland Security announced that it would immediately prohibit New York state residents from applying for or renewing trusted traveler programs including Global Entry.
 This affected about 175,000 New Yorkers whose trusted traveler memberships would expire in 2020 and another 80,000 New Yorkers with pending applications.
 The Trump administration said it would reinstate access to the trusted traveler programs if New York state opened its DMV records to the federal government.

 New York did not immediately agree to these terms.
 The next day, state officials promised to sue the Trump administration.
 They said the lawsuit would argue that "the federal government's actions were arbitrary and capricious, did not provide state residents equal protection and violated the state's sovereign immunity," according to The New York Times.
 New York attorney general Letitia James filed the lawsuit against CBP and DHS on February 10.

 However, on February 12, New York Governor Andrew Cuomo said he would comply with the Trump administration's request.
 He said he would propose either a legislative bill or a change to the New York state budget to grant the federal government access to New York's motor vehicle data, but only to the records of trusted traveler applicants and members, and only on a case-by-case basis.
 On February 13, Cuomo met with Trump at the White House; details of the meeting were not disclosed.

 On July 23, 2020, after New York amended its law to allow federal agencies access to state records of applicants to trusted traveler programs, the Department of Homeland Security reopened the programs for New York residents.

+2026 suspension

+The program was suspended from February 22 to March 11, 2026, due to a government shutdown affecting the Department of Homeland Security.